 Impact of the New Tax Regime on Different Income Groups

 The new system aims to reduce the taxation obligation for all income groups by almost half.
-It may prove advantageous for individuals with an annual salary up to Rs.7 Lakh or those drawing higher salaries.
-If your income is below Rs.12 Lakh, opting for the old tax regime can help you save more tax.
-But if your earnings exceed Rs.12 Lakh, the new regime will be beneficial because you will have a higher volume of disposable income.
+It may prove advantageous for individuals with an annual salary up to Rs.12 Lakh or those drawing higher salaries.
+If your income is below Rs.12 Lakh, opting for the new tax regime can help you save more tax.
+But if your earnings exceed Rs.12 Lakh, the old regime will be beneficial because you will have more deductions.

 How to Choose Between the Old and New Tax Regimes